The Best Destinations in North America for Spring Skiing

 Palisades Tahoe, California

 It’s impossible to talk great spring skiing and not talk about Palisades Tahoe, considering it’s the self-proclaimed Spring Skiing Capital, boasting the longest ski season in Lake Tahoe.
 Here, skiing typically goes all the way through spring, and often into summer.
-Palisades Tahoe was open until July 4th Weekend during the 2022-23 ski season, with skiing happening at Alpine over the last few weekends of the season.
+Palisades Tahoe was open until July 4th during the 2022-23 ski season, with skiing happening at Alpine over the last few weekends of the season.
 While the spring ski conditions are about as good as you’ll find, so is the aprés-ski experience and events.
 Spring brings fun events like the annual pond skim, Alpine’s annual Snow Golf Tournament, the Made in Tahoe Festival, and live music in The Village at Palisades Tahoe.
 After a morning on the slopes, head to any number of great nearby biking trails around Lake Tahoe, or simply soak up the sun and warmer weather on North America’s largest alpine lake.

-» View Palisades Tahoe Lodging Options
+» Check out spring lodging options at Palisades Tahoe Lodging

 Ski resorts you may not be thinking of for spring skiing